 - Prior to coming to the fields, ALL players, referees, coaches, parents/legal guardians and other spectators are encouraged to clean hands frequently and take other everyday preventative actions in observance of CDC guidance on social distancing and proper hand hygiene.

-- Players are required to practice social distancing (at least 6 ft.) along the sideline.
+- Players are required to practice personal safety along the sideline.
 This is where you will place your bag, personal cooler and other belongings.
-When off the field, this is the spot where you will remain.
-NO BENCHES WILL BE PROVIDED THIS SEASON.
+Please remind players NOT to share drinks.

 - NO SHARED COOLERS this season.
 It is extremely important for players to be properly hydrated prior to play AND to bring enough water, sports drink, juice, etc., for personal hydration during and after the game.

-- Masks are recommended for players while off the field, but not required while social distancing outdoors.
-(Since players are actively exercising on the field they are NOT recommended during play according to the World Health Organization.)
+- At this time, masks are optional off the field for players.
+Since players are actively exercising on the field they are NOT recommended during play according to the World Health Organization.

 - Players are REQUIRED to use hand sanitizer prior to practice or game.
 (It is recommended for each player or team to provide their own.)
 It is RECOMMENDED to use hand sanitizer immediately after play.

-- Coaches to provide game balls which must be sanitized before games.
+- Coaches are to provide game balls.
+It is RECOMMENDED that game balls be sanitized before games.
 Players are responsible for bringing their own soccer balls for training during practice.
 PLEASE LABEL personal soccer balls, using permanent marker, with the player's name and a contact phone number.
 It is recommended to sanitize soccer balls immediately after game.

 - Based on specific age division, other specific rules may be implemented for safety.

-- We highly recommend that spectators stay home or are limited as much as possible.
-Spectators MUST wear masks and practice social distancing (at least 6 ft.) from those not living in the same household.
+- Strive to practice social distancing (at least 6 ft.) from those not living in the same household when possible such as at practices.
 Spectators age 65+ and/or with underlying health conditions are recommended to stay home.
 Spectators may live stream to share with those unable to attend in person.

-- Concessions will be opened on Saturdays during Heartland Soccer Club: NYSA season.
-Board members will screen anyone entering the Concessions building.
-Due to limited space, no more than 4 people are allowed in the building at one time.
-Masks to be worn inside.
-For the Fall 2020 Season, only drinks and pre-packaged items will be available for sale.
-Customers must maintain social distancing while standing in line.
+- Concessions will only be opened on Saturdays during the HSC/NYSA season.
+Board members will screen anyone entering Concessions.
+Due to limited space, no more than 4 people allowed at one time in the building.
+This season, only drinks and pre-packaged items will be available for sale.

 Plan for a potential COVID-19 case or exposure at Heartland Soccer Club: NYSA: